achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_CreateGrid.png](Images/QGIS_CreateGrid.png)

 Because it is trendy, you can choose as grid type `Hexagon (polygon)`.
+Zoom to the extent of your measurement data by right-clicking on the meaurement data layer in the Layers window and selecting `Zoom to Layer(s)`.
 To define the area that should be gridded, you can `Set to current map canvas extent` by clicking on the icon with the cursor and the map right to the 'Grid extent' field (newer QGIS versions).
 Choose an appropriate grid size, e.g. 250 m and click `Run`.
 A new grid layer will be generated.

 ![Images/QGIS_HexagonGrid.png](Images/QGIS_HexagonGrid.png)

 In the next step you can repeat what has been described above for the parks, but replace the parks with the grid polygons - Go to the `Toolbox` and select again `Vector general` > `Join attributes by location (summary)`.
 As `Join to features in` choose the newly created grid layer (the hexagons).
 As `By comparing to` choose again your points with temperatures from the meteobike dataset.
-It is recommended to select a limited number fields for statistics (only the ones you need).
-Otherwise, the operation will take a long time to be computed.
+Under the section `Where the features` use again `contain`.
+It is recommended to select a limited number fields for statistics (only the ones you need, such as mean, median, stddev, min, max, or count).
+Otherwise, the operation will take a longer time to be computed.
+This tool might take some minutes.
+Make sure to save your project file regularly.

 A new grid layer will be generated which is showing only cells where measurements are located within.
 You can right-click the new layer and choose `Properties...` attribute a color coding to the grid cells under `Symbology`.
 Choose `Graduated` as the model.

 ![Images/QGIS_GridColoring_new.png](Images/QGIS_GridColoring_new.png)

-This way you finally get a fancy heat map:
+This way you finally get a fancy heat map (the background OSM map has a grayscale: for this, adapt the Symbology of the OSM layer and set the `Saturation` to -100):

 ![Images/QGIS_HexagonHeatMap.png](Images/QGIS_HexagonHeatMap.png)